• OVERVIEW

 Will the program accept virtual shadowing experience?

-No. The program understands that shadowing experiences with Physician Assistants in clinical settings is difficult and can be an obstacle to applicants.
-However, we believe it is critical to understanding the role of Physician Assistants to shadow or work with PA’s in person; we will no longer accept virtual shadowing experience.
+No. The program understands that shadowing experiences with physician assistants in clinical settings is difficult and can be an obstacle to applicants.
+However, we believe it is critical to understanding the role of physician assistants to shadow or work with PAs in person, and therefore we will no longer accept virtual shadowing experience.

 Will there be any delay in processing of applications?